Cork Airport: Passenger facilities

 The main terminal at Cork Airport contains several shopping and eating facilities both before and after the security screening area, a bureau de change kiosk and ATM (cash machine) and a business lounge operated by Swissport.
 There are eight departure gates in the airport, two of which have an airbridge.
 Wi-Fi is available throughout the terminal.

 There are two hotels located adjacent to the passenger terminal, the Cork International Hotel which is located in the business park, and the Cork Airport Hotel (previously branded Park Inn by Radisson) which is located opposite the terminal on airport grounds.

 Development plans

-In 2013 Cork Airport completed a Master Plan for the overall development of the airport until 2023.

-This plan envisages that the cargo area, currently located to the north–east of the airport, would be moved to the south–east of the grounds, with the general aviation area transferred opposite the main runway at the south–west of airport.
-Using space from the removal of the cargo area, the main terminal could be extended northwards, potentially doubling the space for aircraft.
-The plan also calls for the old terminal to be demolished.

 Parallel plans for transport infrastructure also exist, including upgrading the N27 to two lanes in each direction and a dedicated bus lane for city–bound traffic.
 The roundabout at the entrance of the airport would be enhanced with an under-pass.

-In February 2017 it was announced that €4 million was to be invested at the airport for training, screening and restaurant facilities, with the existing restaurant moving from landside to airside.

-In November 2020 it was announced that Cork Airport was bringing forward its plans to rebuild and refurbish its main runway from Q4 2022/Q1 2023 to Q3 2021 as a result of the COVID-19 pandemic and the impact on its traffic.
+In 2025 Cork Airport announced a €200m investment plan that includes a new pier & additional gates, new solar farm, car park extension and new security screening technology.
+The plan also requires the demolition of the old terminal and air traffic control tower.
+The upgrade will enable the airport to cater for five million passengers per annum.